awsdocs/amazon-route53-docs/doc_source/CreatingNewSubdomain.md

-# Creating a Subdomain That Uses Amazon Route 53 as the DNS Service without Migrating the Parent Domain<a name="CreatingNewSubdomain"></a>
+# Creating a subdomain that uses Amazon Route 53 as the DNS service without migrating the parent domain<a name="CreatingNewSubdomain"></a>

 You can create a subdomain that uses Amazon Route 53 as the DNS service without migrating the parent domain from another DNS service\.